Swimming in Glacial Melt Waters of Colchuck Lake

 Climbing intensified again on the steep final stretch.

-The trail leveled off and as we walked through a clearing in the trees, we were greeted by the turquoise-colored water of Cholchuck Lake.
+The trail leveled off and as we walked through a clearing in the trees, we were greeted by the turquoise-colored water of Colchuck Lake.

 We followed one of the many social paths that led down to the shore.

 We found the perfect isolated spot and jumped in the sub 50°F temperature water.
-There was no way we were passing on this opportunity; cold but refreshing.
+There was no way we were passing on this opportunity; it was cold but refreshing.

-After completing this hike, it's easy to understand why Weston and Mackenzie consider Cholchuck Lake hike one of their favorites in the central Cascades.
+After completing this hike, it's easy to understand why Colchuck Lake is one of the more popular hikes in the central Cascades.

 Before heading back to West Seattle, we stopped in Leavenworth.
 Leavenworth is a small, beautifully designed, old world Alpine/Bavarian style village.